Bio

 Photo by Allen Frame

-Rebecca is also an actor, has moonlighted as a trapeze artist and likes to occasionally swing flaming torches.
+Rebecca is also an actor and playwright, has moonlighted as a trapeze artist, and likes to occasionally swing flaming torches.
 Her plays include: Colette (Theatre for the New City) in which she played Colette and hung from a trapeze.
-Her adaptation of Kate Chopin's novel, The Awakening, was produced by Book-It Repertory Theatre at the Seattle Repertory Theatre; second production at Seattle Rep. in June, 2005; third production with “Voices of the South", Memphis TN, 2015.
+Her adaptation of Kate Chopin's novel, The Awakening, was produced by Book-It Repertory Theatre at the Seattle Repertory Theatre; second production at Seattle Repertory Theater.
+She is currently working on two theater pieces: her play “Obit” had a staged reading at the Studio Tisch Festival, NYU/Tisch Grad Acting (July 2023); “Beka,14” a multi-media performance, received a development/collaborative artist fellowship at Catwalk Artist Residency (September 2023).

-Rebecca has been honored by many fellowships and residencies including the Civitella Ranieri Foundation, MacDowell, Yaddo, Virginia Center for the Creative Arts (Mid-Atlantic Artistic Fellowship), Dora Maar House, Jentel, Frances Shaw Fellowship at the Ragdale Foundation, Grace Paley Fiction Fellowship at Vermont Studio Center; the Wertheim Study at the New York Public Library (2014-16).
+Rebecca has been honored by many fellowships and residencies including the Civitella Ranieri Foundation, MacDowell, Yaddo, Virginia Center for the Creative Arts (Mid-Atlantic Artistic Fellowship), Dora Maar House, Jentel, Frances Shaw Fellowship at the Ragdale Foundation, Grace Paley Fiction Fellowship at Vermont Studio Center; the Wertheim Study at the New York Public Library.
 Her theatre work has received support from A Contemporary Theatre in Seattle, A.S.K.
 Theatre Projects in Los Angeles, the FringeACT festival and New York Theatre Workshop.
-She is the program manager at the Institute for Writing and Thinking at Bard College and a member of the core faculty of the MFA Program in Creative Writing at Fairleigh Dickinson University.
+She is a faculty associate and program manager at the Institute for Writing and Thinking at Bard College.